How Rijnstate uses the LOGEX Appropriate Care Monitor to turn treatment variations into opportunities for improvement of care

 Dr. Sean Roerink, Rijnstate

-Efficiency plays a vital role in optimising care at Rijnstate, so the members of the board and Dr. Roerink himself believe that analysing their data should become a part of their everyday way of working.
+Efficiency plays a vital role in optimising care at Rijnstate, so the members of the board and Dr Roerink himself believe that analysing their data should become a part of their everyday way of working.
 For that reason, they agreed that each sub-section – haematology, oncology, endocrinology – will have one person with a clear data responsibility.
 They will master working with data and the Appropriate Care Monitor, supported by LOGEX specialists.
-This deliberate choice, to put sub-specialty data at the heart of everything they do, sets Rijnstate apart in their commitment to turn data into even better care for their patients.
+This deliberate choice, to put sub-speciality data at the heart of everything they do, sets Rijnstate apart in its commitment to turning data into even better care for its patients.

 Would you like to compare your hospital with the benchmark and this way improve your care processes and patient experience?